-• Equals: The value entered into the field must be equal to the specified value.
+Greater Than: The value entered into the field must be greater than the specified value.
 In the text box that appears to the right of the list, type the value that will be used for performing the validation.
 If you are defining a Validation rule for a data field, you can select the desired date from the Calendar.